hazard999/FastSchemaProvider/README.md

 Schema upgrade from provided schema

 ##Genesis
-The initial code was taken from Mark Rendle (https://github.com/markrendle) Thank you Mark
+The initial code was taken from Mark Rendle (https://github.com/markrendle) and  Richard Hopton (https://github.com/richardhopton)
+Thank you Mark and Richard

 ##Optimizations
 New Queries + wider structure of schema